geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

   - filtering it down to just one year of images (2016)
   - sorting the images by the overall cloud cover (least cloudy to most cloudy)
   - picking the top image (least cloudy)

+Essentially, this allows us to sort through the full Landsat 8 collection and load the best image available for our region of interest for 2016.

 {% highlight javascript %}
-// Load Landsat 5 input imagery.
+// Load Landsat 8 input imagery.
 var image = ee.Image(ee.ImageCollection('L8_TOA')
     // Filter to get only images under the region of interest.
     .filterBounds(roi)